sansan061100/Aforagi/README.md

 <br><br>

-- :school: I am a `Student` at [INSTITUTE ASIA MALANG](https://ftd.asia.ac.id/).
+- :school: I am `Undergraduate` and currently working from `Home`
-- :man_technologist: I’m currently learning `Front-end web` especially in `React`.
+- :man_technologist: I’m currently learning `Front-end web` especially in `React`
-- :technologist: I love using Software as a solution for every `Problem`.
+- :technologist: I love using Software as a solution for every `Problem`
-- :nerd_face: Always `Learning new things`.
+- :nerd_face: Always `Learning new things`
-- :grinning: I'm trying to finish all the material on `Freecodecamp`.
+- :grinning: I'm trying to finish all the material on `Freecodecamp`

 <br><br>